Blog

 The Real Cost Comparison

 But "free" stops being free the first time the script silently bids the wrong amount on a $1,000 project, or your account gets a warning, or you spend a Saturday afternoon trying to debug why the bid form selector changed.
+Beta users reported that last failure mode twice across three months of pre-launch testing.
+Not fun.

 The expected cost of a free DIY script across a year of active bidding tends to be far higher than a paid extension subscription.